How do I know if I’m doing it right?

 It says in Luke 17:33, “If you cling to your life, you will lose it, and if you let your life go, you will save it.”

-I used to live this kind of life where God existed, Jesus set an excellent example, and the holy spirit looked like a dove.
-And I prayed to them when I needed help.
+I used to live this kind of life where God existed, Jesus set an excellent example, and the Holy Spirit looked like a dove.
+And I prayed when I needed help.

 In complete denial, I lived a sinful life but didn’t see myself as a sinful person.
 I wasn’t out to hurt anyone, yet people got hurt.